In today’s fast-paced and competitive business environment, traditional hierarchical structures are no longer enough to drive success.

 Google – Google is a company championing skills-based hiring and supporting STARs, workers Skilled Through Alternative Routes.

 Transforming into a Skills-Based Organization depends on what is already in place and what size of the company you are working in.

 How to start?
 Focus on the following conclusion.
 The skills-based organization (SBO) model prioritizes the development and utilization of employee skills over traditional job roles and titles, increasing innovation, productivity, and adaptability.
 Building an SBO requires identifying specific skills, creating a culture of learning, and leveraging technology.

-The 7 building blocks are skill inventory, cross-functional teams, performance management, skills dialogs, skills touchpoints, technology, and recruitment and talent development.
+The 7 elements are skills strategy, skill inventory, cross-functional teams, performance management, skills dialogs, skills touch points, skills data & technology.

 Start by developing a skills strategy, conducting a skills assessment, forming cross-functional teams, integrating skills dialogs and touch points, and utilizing technology.